Alternating quotients of right-angled Coxeter groups: Proof of the Main Theorem

+Let $s_3$ be a generator distinct from $s_0$ and $s_1$.
+By the remark after Lemma \ref{Scott}, we can identify the right cosets of $\Gamma_1$ with orbits of $Y'$ under the action of $H$ and we can read of the action from the geometry as follows.
+Pick $v \in Y$ in an orbit corresponding to $\Gamma_1 g$, let $u$ be a vertex connected to $v$ by an edge labelled $s$.
+If $u \notin Y'$, then $\Gamma_1 g = \Gamma_1 g s$.
+If $u \notin Y'$, then $\Gamma_1 g s$ is the coset corresponding to $H.u$.
+Since the tail contains no edge labelled $s_2$, every coset corresponding to a vertex in the tail is fixed by $s_2$.

-By the remark after lemma \ref{Scott}, $s_3$ fixes the cosets corresponding to the vertices of the tail.
-So it moves at most $|H \setminus Y|$ elements.
-By taking $k$ large enough so that $|H \setminus Y'|$ is still a prime, we may ensure that the conditions of Jordan's lemma are satisfied. \end{proof}
+So $s_2$ moves at most $|H \setminus Y|$ elements.
+By taking $k$ large enough while $|H \setminus Y'|$ is still a prime, we may ensure that the conditions of Jordan's lemma are satisfied (the primitivity follows from transitivity and a non-existence of non-trivial partition of a prime number of elements into sets of the same size). \end{proof}